application-research/estuary-docs/documentation/index.md

 #### Limitations?

 - A maximum of 32 GB per upload.
+This will increase!
 - The service is temporarily invite only to people with meaningful public data.
-- Miners can not be selective of the data they will receive, yet.
+- Storage providers can not be selective of the data they will receive, yet.
+- The location of the storage provider can not be guaranteed.

 ### Why would I use https://estuary.tech?